oss2019/instigo-android/README.md

 ## Contributing

-Before contributing be sure to check out the [CONTRIBUTION](https://github.com/oss2019/OSS-Overview/blob/master/Contributing-Guidelines.md) guidelines.
+Before contributing be sure to check out the [CONTRIBUTION GUIDELINES](https://github.com/oss2019/OSS-Overview/blob/master/Contribution%20Guidelines.md) guidelines.

 We currently have a series of automated Unit and Integration tests.
 These can be run locally and are also run when submitting a pull request.